DivyaMusale24/iac-security-misconfig-fixes_DM/README.md

 This project highlights common security misconfigurations in Terraform infrastructure and how to detect and fix them using open-source tools.

-The goal: build secure cloud infrastructure by design—not as an afterthought.
+The goal: build secure cloud infrastructure by design, not as an afterthought.

 ##  What This Project Covers